suncoast-devs/handbook/lessons/js-dom/events.md

 inputElement.addEventListener('input', updateParagraph)
 ```

-If we type something in the text input field we will see the `<p>` element
+If we type something in the text input field, we will see the `<p>` element
 change with it.

-We could apply other transformations to the `currentInputValue` like
+We could apply other transformations to the `currentInputValue`, like
-capitalizing everything, or excluding all the vowels, etc.
+capitalizing everything or excluding all the vowels, etc.

 ### Event bubbling